conanology/ecommerce-scraper/README.md

 ---

-**Note:** This is a portfolio project demonstrating web scraping capabilities.
-Use responsibly and respect websites' Terms of Service.
+**Note:** This project uses books.toscrape.com as the default target, a website specifically designed for web scraping practice.
+The scraper is fully functional and collects real data.
+The code can be customized for other e-commerce sites by adjusting CSS selectors.
+Always respect robots.txt and Terms of Service when scraping websites.